-The beauty of basic research is that sometimes, when you’re not looking for it, you make a discovery that answers a critical question in an entirely different field.
+The beauty of basic research is that sometimes, when you’re not looking for it, you make a discovery that answers a critical question in an entirely new or different field.

-Now Hesketh, who has switched the focus of his project to Parkinson’s, uses a technique called mass spectrometry to screen all the proteins in the Retromer group.
+Now Dr. Hesketh, who has switched the focus of his project to Parkinson’s, uses a technique called mass spectrometry to screen all the proteins in the Retromer group.
 He wants to identify all the proteins they communicate with, because they could also be implicated in Parkinson’s disease.
+Dr. Hesketh was recently awarded a two-year, $100,000 Basic Research Fellowship from the Parkinson Canada Research Program to pursue this research.

 The next step for researchers is to figure out how and why, when things go wrong in the Retromer group, Parkinson’s disease results.
 One theory is that any defect in the Retromer pathway results in fewer proteins getting to the right spots on the surface of brain cells.
 That could disrupt communication among the cells.
 Cells that produce dopamine – the chemical in the brain that affects movement – could be more susceptible to this disruption.

-“Or it just could be that after losing their connections with the neighbouring cells, these cells (with damaged Retromer proteins) just shrivel up and die,” Hesketh says.
+“Or it just could be that after losing their connections with the neighbouring cells, these cells (with damaged Retromer proteins) just shrivel up and die,” Dr. Hesketh says.
+“Knowing exactly what goes wrong at the cellular level is critical for the design of any future drug to treat Parkinson’s,” he says.